swiftlang/swift-evolution/proposals/NNNN-package-access-modifier.md

 ## Future Directions

 ### Subclassing and Overrides

 The entities marked with `?(a)` and `?(b)` from the matrix above both require accessing and subclassing cross-modules in a package (`open` within a package).
 The only difference is that (b) hides the symbol from outside of the package and (a) makes it visible outside.
 Use cases involving (a) should be rare but its underlying flow should be the same as (b) except its symbol visibility.

-We will need to expand on the existing `open` access modifier or introduce a new access modifier.
-The exact name is TBD, but so far suggestions include `packageopen`, `package open`, `open(package)`, and `open package(set)`.
-The `open package(set)` might be a good candidate since we can utilize the existing flow between `open` and `public` that allows subclasses to be `public` and expand on it to control the visibility of the base class.
-If we were to use a new access modifier, we might need more than one, e.g. `packageopen` that corresponds to (1) and `public packageopen` that corresponds to (2), and will also need to handle the inheritance access level hirearchy, i.e. whether subclasses can be `public` when their base class is `packageopen`.

-We will add a function that returns a two-dimensioned value for use and override.
-It will return the correct access level for use and indication on whether it's overridable.
-From the use aspect, the access level determined should just be `package` if not one of the existing access level.
-The overridable bit should return whether it's subclassable or overridable for all access levels.
+Potential solutions include introducing new keywords for specific access combinations (e.g. `packageopen`), allowing `open` to be access-qualified (e.g. `open(package)`), and allowing access modifiers to be qualified with specific purposes (e.g. `package(override)`).

 ### Package-Private Modules

 Sometimes entire modules are meant to be private to the package that provides them.
 Allowing this to be expressed directly would allow these utility modules to be completely hidden outside of the package, avoiding unwanted dependencies on the existence of the module.
 It would also allow the build system to automatically namespace the module within the package, reducing the need for [explicit module aliases](https://github.com/apple/swift-evolution/blob/main/proposals/0339-module-aliasing-for-disambiguation.md) when utility modules of different packages share a name (such as `Utility`) or when multiple versions of a package need to be built into the same program.

 ### Optimizations

 * A package containing several modules can be treated as a resilience domain.
 If same-package clients need access to module binaries, they don't need to be independently rebuildable and could have an unstable ABI; they could avoid resilience overhead and unnecessary language rules.

 * By default, `package` symbols are exported in the final libraries/executables.
-We plan to introduce a build setting that allows users to hide package symbols for statically linked libraries.
-Enabling package symbols to be hidden would help with code size optimizations.
+It would be useful to introduce a build setting that allows users to hide package symbols for statically linked libraries; this would help with code size and build time optimizations.

 ## Source compatibility